 Upon receipt, the chair of the public body should distribute copies of the complaint to the members of the public body for their review.
-The public body has 14 business days from the date of receipt to review the complainant's allegations; take remedial action if appropriate; notify the complainant of the remedial action; and forward a copy of the complaint and description of the remedial action taken to the AGO.
+The public body has 14 business days from the date of receipt to review the complainant's allegations, take remedial action if appropriate, notify the complainant of the remedial action, and forward a copy of the complaint and description of the remedial action taken to the Attorney General.
+While the public body may delegate responsibility for responding to the complaint to counsel or another individual, it must first meet to do so.

 The public body may request additional information from the complainant.
 The public body may also request an extension of time to respond to the complaint.
 A request for an extension should be made within 14 business days of receipt of the complaint by the public body.
-The request for an extension should be made in writing to the Division of Open Government, and should state the reason for the requested extension.
+The request for an extension should be made in writing to the Division of Open Government and should include a copy of the complaint and state the reason for the requested extension.